 - a list of community involvement or other extracurricular activities that demonstrate leadership qualities

-6. Research proposal/program of study
+6. Write the research proposal/program of study

 Applicants complete an electronic application available on SSHRC’s website and submit a hardcopy of their application materials to the co-ordinator of the graduate department that is conducting the assessment by a department-set deadline.